joao-carloto/FireRobot/README.md

 WHAT IS FIREROBOT?

 FireRobot is a Firefox extension that allows you to create Robot Framework/Selenium tests, in a more efficient way.
-Check the demonstration video at <strong><a href='http://youtu.be/uzRwY6xkTC0' target='_blank'>YouTube</a></strong> or keep reading.
+Check the demonstration videos on YouTube or keep reading:
+<strong><a href='http://youtu.be/uzRwY6xkTC0' target='_blank'>- Generic demonstration</a></strong>
+<strong><a href='https://www.youtube.com/watch?v=-yNYXSyOCKg' target='_blank'>- Keyword extraction</a></strong>

 Keyword driven testing is in the far end of the spectrum from record and play tools, as far as test automation concerns.
 Although this tool has some features in common with record and play tools, it's interest lies in some specific features that will help you to create high level custom keywords, based on the Selenium2library: